Portfolio-Projects42/front-end-projects/docs-projects/blog/introducing-modern-web/index.md

 ## Documentation (rocket)

-In the past years, we've used different frameworks and tools to build our websites.
+In the past years, we've used different frameworks and tools to build my websites.
 Recently we've become big fans of [11ty](https://www.11ty.dev/).
 It's simple to use, works with markdown, and generates _just_ plain HTML.
 There is no runtime javascript involved to display page content, making it super fast.

-To add interactivity to our page we started using web components and applied rollup with our plugins for [HTML](https://www.npmjs.com/package/@open-wc/rollup-plugin-html) and [workbox](https://www.npmjs.com/search?q=rollup-plugin-workbox).
+To add interactivity to my page we started using web components and applied rollup with my plugins for [HTML](https://www.npmjs.com/package/@open-wc/rollup-plugin-html) and [workbox](https://www.npmjs.com/search?q=rollup-plugin-workbox).

-This way our javascript is optimized and common code is shared between pages.
-Workbox adds a service worker, making our website available offline and precaches pages resulting is super fast navigation.
+This way my javascript is optimized and common code is shared between pages.
+Workbox adds a service worker, making my website available offline and precaches pages resulting is super fast navigation.

-For a great content authoring experience, we integrated 11ty with our dev server.
+For a great content authoring experience, we integrated 11ty with my dev server.
 This adds features like resolving bare imports, and reloading the browser when files change.

 By combining existing tools in this way, we think we've made something very powerful that will be useful for other people as well.
-That's why we started a child project in the modern web family, which we codenamed Rocket.
+That's why we started a child project in the WebDevHub family, which we codenamed Rocket.

-It's still in its early stages, but we're already using a prototype for our own [website](https://modern-web.dev).
+It's still in its early stages, but we're already using a prototype for my own [website](https://modern-web.dev).
 We're still missing some features, but we'll continue to evolve it, and an announcement will follow as soon as it's finished.
 So keep an eye out for it!

-## Modern Web Family
+## WebDevHub Family

 Welp, that was a lot of information for a first announcement post — we realize, but many of these projects have been years in the making, and are finally finding their right home.
-As we mentioned before, Modern Web is all about making the life of developers easier, reducing the complexity of tools, and staying close to the browser.
+As we mentioned before, WebDevHub is all about making the life of developers easier, reducing the complexity of tools, and staying close to the browser.

-While we have now spread out over multiple repositories like Open Web Components, Modern Web, and Rocket, we'd like to assure you that all of these projects fall under the same Modern Web Family, and aim to help make your life as developers easier.
+While we have now spread out over multiple repositories like Open Web Components, WebDevHub, and Rocket, we'd like to assure you that all of these projects fall under the same WebDevHub Family, and aim to help make your life as developers easier.

 ## Thanks for reading

-We are incredibly proud of what we have achieved so far and the direction we are heading and we invite you to join us on our path forward.
+We are incredibly proud of what we have achieved so far and the direction we are heading and we invite you to join us on my path forward.

 There is much, much more to come so follow us on [Twitter](https://twitter.com/modern_web_dev) and if you like what you see please consider sponsoring the project on [Open Collective](https://opencollective.com/modern-web).

-Written with ♥️ by the Modern Web Core Team
+Written with ♥️ by the WebDevHub Core Team

 ---